dianavile/CV/README.md

 # Hi :raising_hand: I'm Diana Vilé

 - I'm a freelance Frontend Web Developer.
-- :heart: I really love to code, and enjoy designing prototypes, building websites and web applications and optimize them.
+- :heart: I love to code, and design prototypes, build websites and web applications and optimize them.
 - My GOAL is to work in a vibrant Tech company in Barcelona as a professional Front-end Developer.
 - :octocat: Always open to collaborate with other digital content creators.
 - Always learning new things, self driven, hard working and friendly.
 - With 10+ years of prior experience in Digital Marketing(SEO,Content Management) & Journalism.
 - Oh yeah, I do hold a Master degree in Communications Science, a Postdoc in TV reporting, and Nanodegree certificates in webdevelopment, UX Design and Digital Marketing too.

-### Other:
+:point_right: ### Other:
 - In my spare time: I enjoy [writing about coding](https://medium.com/@diana.vile).
 And like to visit musea, cinema and other cultural activities.
 - You can also find me biking on a foldable bike or call me for a Chai Latte, Café con Leche or a walk in nature.
 - Enjoying familylife and constantly learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.

 <br />

-**Front-end skills:**
-### I´m using the following languages and Tools:
+:point_right: ### I´m using the following languages and Tools:
 * Responsive Web Design, Web Accessibility & Web Design & Prototyping with Figma.
 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />
 <img align="left" alt="HTML5" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png" />